 *If initially hired on or after July 1, 2011, normal retirement is the earlier of age 65 or 33 years of service or the earlier of age 55 or 25 years of service for members of the Special Risk Class.

 Any money remaining after you buy back into the Pension Plan remains in the Investment Plan, so you actually participate in both plans.
 Once you're ready to retire and terminate employment, you don't have to take a distribution from both plans at the same time.
-However, you must begin receiving your Pension Plan benefit before you can start receiving your Investment Plan benefits.
+However, you must begin receiving your Pension Plan monthly benefit before you can start receiving your Investment Plan benefits.
 This means that you must be vested and eligible for a benefit under the Pension Plan to receive the remaining balance from your Investment Plan.
+Taking a refund of your employee contributions from the Pension Plan is not considered a benefit.
+You must receive your monthly retirement Pension Plan benefit in order to be considered retired from the Pension Plan.

 No. Under s.
 121.021(17)(b), F.S., even though you may still have an employee/employer relationship, you are not earning service credit.
 You must be earning service credit and the Plan Choice Administrator must receive the enrollment form prior to beginning your summer break.
 If you submit your 2nd Election Enrollment Form or through the MyFRS.com website and you do not earn service credit in the month the form was received and/or the election is received after your termination date, your plan change will be reversed.